"Shotgun Tom" Kelly: 2000s

 On August 28, 2010, Kelly hosted the dedication of a monument at the former site of the KCBQ building and its six, 200-foot towers.
-The dedication was attended by over 400 of the radio station's fans and former on air personalities.
+The event was attended by over 400 of the radio station's fans and former on-air personalities.

 Television

 Kelly has appeared on several television stations since the early 1970s.
 In 1970, he took a weekend job at television station KERO, Bakersfield to host a Saturday morning television kids show as NEMO the Clown.
-In 1972, Kelly was asked to host Words-A'Poppin', a game show for kids.
+In 1972, he was asked to host Words-A'Poppin', a game show for kids.
 The show aired in San Diego on KGTV Channel 10, and was also syndicated in several other cities.
 Kelly went on to win two Emmy Awards as host for the show.

-That same year, Kelly was invited to host the Jerry Lewis MDA Telethon; he would serve as host of the telethon for more than 30 years.
-In 1982, he was offered a position at KUSI-TV as a booth announcer and on-camera host on The KUSI Kids Club.
+That same year, Kelly was invited to host the Jerry Lewis MDA Telethon and he would serve as its host for more than 30 years.
+In 1982, he was offered a position at KUSI-TV as a booth announcer and on-camera host for The KUSI Kids Club.
 Tom would continue as host of the show for 12 years.
 He has also served as station announcer for WFLX-TV FOX 29 in West Palm Beach, Florida.

 Kelly has also appeared on the Southern California-centric show Storage Wars.

 Voice over

-Shotgun Tom's voice is featured in the motion picture Déjà Vu, starring Denzel Washington, and on America's Most Wanted and Spike TV's 1000 Ways to Die.
+Kelly's voice is featured in the motion picture Déjà Vu, starring Denzel Washington and on America's Most Wanted and Spike TV's 1000 Ways to Die.

-Tom also did voice work for his hometown San Diego Chargers.
-Tom's voice could be heard on the Jumbotron during Chargers home games.
+He also did voice work for his hometown San Diego Chargers and his voice could be heard on the Jumbotron during Chargers home games.

-Kelly's voice is heard on Fred Falke's song "Radio Days".
+Kelly is heard on Fred Falke's song "Radio Days".

 Hollywood Walk of Fame

-On April 30, 2013, "Shotgun Tom" Kelly was honored with a Star on the Hollywood Walk of Fame.
+On April 30, 2013, Kelly was honored with a Star on the Hollywood Walk of Fame.
 His star is located adjacent to another K-Earth personality, The Real Don Steele.